 This page was last updated on June 16, 2020.
 The information below is intended as a guide and is subject to change.

-- You do not have five course and the Moreau First Year Experience course on your schedule (do not count labs, tutorials, musical activities, and other voluntary courses as separate academic classes)
+- You do not have five courses and the Moreau First Year Experience course on your schedule (do not count labs, tutorials, musical activities, and other voluntary courses as separate academic classes)

 - You are scheduled for a course for which you have already earned credit by examination through the AP or IB programs or through taking a Notre Dame credit exam

 - You have another concern about your class schedule

 Your advisor may send specific instructions for course change meetings to your ND email account.